DV

 Frequently asked questions

-Which of BITO or GBTC pays more dividend income?
+Is BITO or GBTC better for dividend income?

 What is the difference between BITO and GBTC?

-BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a futures-based approach, while GBTC (Grayscale Bitcoin Trust ETF) is an ETF.
+BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a crypto approach, while GBTC (Grayscale Bitcoin Trust ETF) tracks Bitcoin with a crypto approach.
 They are issued by ProShares and Grayscale Investments respectively.

 Can I hold both BITO and GBTC?